sl-lang/sll/docs/sll.md

 - `win.zip`: Windows build of Sll, must be extracted into a folder before use.
 - `win_standalone.exe`: Windows standalone version, can be used out-of-the-box.
-- `posix.zip`: POSIX build of Sll (platforms such as Linux, Ubuntu, Fedora, FreeBSD, etc.).
+- `posix.zip`: POSIX build of Sll (platforms such as Linux, Ubuntu, Fedora, etc.).
 Must be extracted into a single folder.
 - `posix_standalone`: POSIX standalone version of Sll.

 ## Version Checking

 If using the standalone version of Sll, replace `sll` by `sll_standalone`.
-The most recent version of Sll is `0.6.28` (`0.6.29` is in development).
+The most recent version of Sll is `0.6.29` (`0.6.30` is in development).

 ### Windows